mnaoumov/obsidian-plugin-chronos/README.md

-# Chronos Timeline - Interactive timelines for Obsidian
+# Chronos Timeline: interactive timelines for Obsidian

 Render interactive timelines in your Obsidian notes from simple markdown.
 Make sense of anything time related.